AI meal logging

 When photo logging fits

-Mixed meals, restaurant plates, and anything too annoying to build item by item while still wanting nutrient depth.
+Mixed meals, restaurant plates, anything too annoying to build item-by-item while still wanting nutrient depth.